Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: The Optimization Problem

-As formulated in Section \ref{sec:prob}, since the dependent agent follows the constant bearing strategy and given the initial conditions of both agents (origin and $(a,0)$), the vertical coordinates of both agents are the same for all time $t \geq 0$.
+As formulated in Section \ref{sec:prob}, since the dependent agent follows the constant bearing pursuit strategy and given the initial conditions of both agents (origin and $(a,0)$), the vertical coordinates of both agents are the same for all time $t \geq 0$.
 Therefore, the vertical coordinate of the dependent agent at time $t$ is the same as the independent agent's vertical coordinate, which is $y$.
-Consequently, we intend to find the minimum and the maximum horizontal coordinates that the dependent agent can reach at the time instant $t$.
-Since $\dot{y}_D(\tau) = \dot{y}_I(\tau)$ in this scenario, $\dot{x}_D(\tau) = \sqrt{v_D^2 - \dot{y}_I^2(\tau)}$.
+Subsequently, we intend to find the minimum and the maximum horizontal coordinates that the dependent agent can reach at the time instant $t$.
+Since $\dot{y}_D(\tau) = \dot{y}_I(\tau)$ for the constant bearing pursuit strategy, $\dot{x}_D(\tau) = \sqrt{v_D^2 - \dot{y}_I^2(\tau)}$.
 In this regard, consider the problem of obtaining the extrema for the functional

 for the constraints

 The constraint in (\ref{eq:cv_constraint}) can be absorbed into the optimization by considering the Lagrangian

 where $\lambda(\tau)$ is the auxiliary variable.
 The first-order necessary conditions for the extremum points can be obtained using the corresponding Euler-Lagrange equations given below.